-We rented a small locker, and we were easily able to fit a lunch bag, a sweatshirt, and a water bottle (when it cooled off and we didn’t need it).
+We rented a small locker.
+We were easily able to fit a lunch bag, a sweatshirt, and a water bottle (when it cooled off and we didn’t need it).

 List of Vegan Items in the Park

-I also sent an email to Disney World recently and asked if they had that kind of information, and I was told that they don’t.
+I also sent an email to Disney World recently and asked if they had that kind of information.
+I was told that they don’t.
 Since their suppliers frequently change, what is available at various locations also changes.

 I found that my best bet was looking at blogs of people who had visited the park recently and seeing what they’d discovered.
 (I’ve linked to those particular blog posts at the bottom of this page.)